djcooke/compendium/_potd_191_enemies/iron_corse.md

   resolution: true
 abilities:
   - name: Butterfly Float
+    potency: 150
-    description: '(painful) gap closer.
-Does this on first agro and every 30 seconds.
+    description: 'instant gap closer; used on aggro and every 30 seconds afterward.
 Will destroy non-tanks if it crits'
 job_specifics:
   GNB:
     difficulty: Medium